Kolten Wong Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.21 team ERA ranks 16th across all MLB pitching staffs.
+- The Orioles have a 4.31 team ERA that ranks 17th across all league pitching staffs.

-- Orioles pitchers combine to give up 84 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- The Orioles rank 17th in baseball in home runs allowed (86 total, 1.2 per game).

-- The right-hander's most recent time out was on Saturday against the Chicago Cubs, when he threw six innings, surrendering three earned runs while allowing three hits.
+- The right-hander last pitched on Sunday against the Chicago Cubs, when he went five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.